The Revd. Dr. Beatrice Brandon D. D.

 In March 2016, Beatrice was given the additional title with regard to her contribution and work with the Church in Wales, of Archbishop's Adviser and Adviser to the Bench of Bishops for the Ministry of Deliverance and the Healing Ministry.

 Beatrice is strongly committed to the Church's mission and ministry in parishes and deaneries.
 She encourages the healing ministry to be available as part of the normal daily life of the local Christian community.
 She also recognises the importance of cooperation between conventional healthcare and Christian spiritual approaches to healing.

-Her broad list of interests beyond her ministry include a love for the arts and culture (Beatrice plays the harp, harpsichord and piano), entertaining friends and family, her much loved dogs, cat and peacocks and all things Italian.
-She likes to grow and cook her own fruit and vegetables and enjoys baking cakes.
+Her broad list of interests beyond her ministry include a love for the arts and culture including cinema, theatre and opera, a wide range of music (Beatrice plays the harpsichord), and all things Italian.
+She enjoys gardening, growing her own fruit and vegetables and entertaining friends and family.